-Basically, no one wants Phillip Morris tobacco products anymore
+Basically, no one wants Philip Morris tobacco products anymore

 Apparently, people aren’t that interested in sucking the tobacco out of Phillip Morris’s new iQos offering.
 The cigarette giant had hoped the smoke-free product would help propel it into a new era, but as Bloomberg reports, after it spent $4.5 billion on development, customers just aren’t buying it.
 Shares in the cigarette company have fallen as much as 18% after its latest earnings report, in what may be the company’s worst day since it spun off from Altria in 2008.

-At the beginning of this year, Phillip Morris announced it was going to give up cigarettes by selling other addictive, yet possibly less cancer-causing products.
+At the beginning of this year, Philip Morris announced it was going to give up cigarettes by selling other addictive, yet possibly less cancer-causing products.
 To that end, it introduced the iQos into 38 markets hoping customers in Japan would jump at the chance to use a vape pen that vaguely looks like an Apple product.
 But customers weren’t interested.

-It wasn’t just Phillip Morris that suffered a decline: Shares in Altria, the company behind Parliaments, Marlboros, and Virginia Slims, slid nearly 8% and British American Tobacco shares fell nearly 6%.
+It wasn’t just Philip Morris that suffered a decline: Shares in Altria, the company behind Parliaments, Marlboros, and Virginia Slims, slid nearly 8% and British American Tobacco shares fell nearly 6%.